Learn about electric supplier choice

 The Delaware PSC recently developed two new webpages to provide the public with even more information about utilities in Delaware.
 The first page is the Cybersecurity page where we have questions posted that each regulated utility will have to answer on a yearly basis.
 This is to provide customers with a general overview of the efforts being made by each utility and to show customers that the utilities are constantly working on measures to make their facilities more secure.

-The second page is the Customer Electric Choice where we’ve listed the Active Electric Suppliers in Delaware.
+The second page is the Customer Electric Choice page where we’ve listed the Active Electric Suppliers in Delaware.
 This page is designed to provide Delmarva Power electric customers with information on what a supplier is, what questions they should ask before signing up, and which suppliers are currently offering services in Delaware.
 There is a table with web links and phone numbers for customers to reach out to the suppliers to find out what the current offerings are for both residential and small commercial customers.

 Delaware PSC Releases Important New Electric Supplier Rules